-Throughout the course we will keep referring to ‘development’ rather than alternative terms such as ‘teaching’ or ‘education’.
-You will spend some time learning about different approaches to leadership, particularly in this first course.
+Throughout this 8-week course we will keep referring to ‘development’, rather than alternative terms such as ‘teaching’ or ‘education’.
+You will spend some time learning about collaboration and collaborative leadership.
 However, the main focus of your work will be on developing yourself as a practitioner, as someone confident and capable of stepping into leadership work.

 This does mean that you will need to take control of your own learning.
-We will introduce you to our thinking on leadership and provide case examples along the way.
-You are expected to reflect on these in relation to your own working environment.
-More than this, you will be asked to try out certain ideas in your work context or to gather certain information along the way that will aid your development.
+We will invite you to reflect on collaborative leadership within your own working environment.
+More than this, we will actively encourage you to try out certain ideas in your work context that will aid your development.

 We have set up a discussion forum where you can discuss and debate the course content with your fellow learners and with us, your course authors.
 You will also see that you have a learning journal where you can record your own thoughts on your development in leadership.
 Key members of the OU’s Centre for Voluntary Sector Leadership will be able to see what you write and we may anonymise and draw on some of what you say for future research – we see this as a circular relationship where we develop one another’s knowledge.
 The aim is to build a community of learning: we are all in this together.

 By sharing any contribution (including any text, photographs, graphics, video or audio) with The Open University, you agree to grant to The Open University, free of charge, permission to use and communicate the material in any way it sees fit (including, but not limited to, modifying and adapting it for operational and editorial reasons) for The Open University services in any media worldwide (including, but not limited to, The Open University’s sites accessed by international users).

 Copyright in your contribution will remain with you and this permission is not exclusive, so you can continue to use the material in any way including allowing others to use it.